gurujerry/ccbc/README.md

 # docker-saltstack
 Docker Compose setup to create a salt master and several minions.

-# Pre-Reqs
+# Pre-Requisites
 You will need Docker and Docker Compose installed to use this project.
 See Linux instructions for installing [Docker](https://docs.docker.com/engine/install/#server) and [Docker Compose](https://docs.docker.com/compose/install/linux/).
 If using Mac or Windows, use [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-Additionally, you will need [git](https://github.com/git-guides/install-git) installed.
+Additionally, to download this repo, you will either need to:
+- Install [git](https://github.com/git-guides/install-git) and `git clone` this repo Or
+- Download this repo as a zip file and extract it

 # Setup
 See setup instructions in comments below